 - Identify working groups that expand the conversation to more faculty while helping take steps to implement the new curriculum

-Phase TwoThis phase will welcome the work of multiple working groups in developing more detailed curricula for each of the curriculum areas and requirements defined in Phase One.
+Phase TwoThis phase welcomed the work of multiple working groups in developing more detailed curricula for each of the curriculum areas and requirements defined in Phase One.

 - Defining learning objectives within each component